euroscipy/euroscipy.github.io/content/pages/2022/venue.md

 CH-4051 Basel, Switzerland

 The venue is very close to the Basel old city and city center.
-It is also walking distance to the Rhine river.
+It is also walking distance from the Rhine river.

 #### Sprints Location